kubernetes-sigs/cluster-api-provider-openstack/README.md

 - Support for single and multi-node control plane clusters
 - Deploy clusters with and without LBaaS available
 - Support for security groups
-- Doesn't use SSH for bootstrapping nodes
+- cloud-init based nodes bootstrapping

 ------